 j.
-The sister will take advantage of placement services at her graduate school August 2022 141 | P a g e in order to generate official transcripts and records for her permanent files.
+The sister will take advantage of placement services at her graduate school in order to generate official transcripts and records for her permanent files.
 Ordinarily, sisters will be expected to undertake some teaching prior to their appointment to the faculty.
 This may be accomplished at the College of Saint Benedict prior to beginning graduate study, during the graduate program at the graduate institution, or at the College of Saint Benedict before joining the faculty permanently.